 The Theatre at Pergamon: 1992 and 2004

 In 1992, as part of an experiment using computer technology in Theatre History education, graduate students and faculty at the University of Washington made use of a computer,

-The Pergamon Project, which moved to its new web site from the University of Washington web server in March 2004, has been left in the same format
+The Pergamon Project, which moved here to its new web site from the University of Washington web server in March 2004, has been left in the same format

 Since 1992, great strides have been made in technologies that enable us to better understand complex topographical and architectural relationships, technologies which bring to life

-Of equal importance, the World Wide Web has made available materials for study that ten years ago could only be accessed by costly visits to distant parts of the world.
+Of equal importance, the World Wide Web has made available materials for study that twenty years ago could only be accessed by costly visits to distant parts of the world.

 The links and commentary provided below give access to these materials, opening the way for a better understanding of Pergamon and its place in the history of the theatre.

 - The home page of Burak Sansal, Istanbul, Turkey, a professional tour guide, whose site includes links to several theatre sites

-What makes this site of great value is that while not a professional scholar, Mr. Sansal is a professional guide, approaching the history of his country, past and present, with the
+I wrote in 1992: "What makes this site of great value is that while not a professional scholar, Mr. Sansal is a professional guide, approaching the history of his country, past and present, with the

 site maps, views of a model of the acropolis, and photos of parts of the site as it looks today.